FACT SHEET – UQAM 2025/26

 Students must select their courses from only one program of studies and from only one level (Bachelor’s, Master’s or Doctorate’s).

-Information about the programs of studies is available on the Registrar’s Office websit.
+Information about the programs of studies is available on the Registrar’s Office website.

 All courses identified as ateliers (workshop), stages (interships), or séminaires d’intégration (integration seminar) are not available for exchange students.

 The majority of courses offered at UQAM are worth 3 credits.
-A three-credit course corresponds to 45 class hours over 15 weeks or 3 class hours per week.
+A 3-credit course corresponds to 45 class hours over 15 weeks at a rate of 3 hours per week.
+Double the hours for study and personal work.

 All exchange students must be enrolled in a full-time course load.